musician, composer, researcher, sound explorer

 Music is similar to any language in its ability to express ideas, intelligence and emotion.
 In this sense, the enduring value of music comes from the depth of expression and the interaction of these qualities with the listener.
 In this way, the music grows with the listener and the listener grows with the music.

 We live in a time of increasing uncertainty, transience and instability.
 I try to express this spirit of the times – the ideas, hopes and fears – within a context of known musical relationships.
 The result is music that sounds radically different and yet familiar.
 Using a chromatic perspective allows the listener to experience new dimensions of micro-pitch sound and harmonic interaction through contrast and combination.
 This becomes a point of departure toward diverse (non-chromatic) musical systems of the future.
-Evolution of musical systems expands the expressive limits of ideas, aesthetic qualities and nuance in sound.
+Evolution of musical systems expand the expressive limits of ideas, aesthetic qualities and nuance in sound.

 In contrast to works of contemporary classical music, which are oriented toward an evolution of musical structures of the past (past-present), my polychromatic compositions express an orientation in the future – imaginatively looking back toward the present and creating a ‘bridge’ in between (future-present).